-The initial appeal typically lies in how that substance works in the brain and body, and the unique effects that set it apart from other substances.
-Since cocaine is a stimulant, it increases brain and nervous system activity.
+The initial appeal typically lies in how the substance works in the brain and body and the unique effects that set it apart from other substances.
+Cocaine increases brain and nervous system activity.
 As it does, the brain floods with natural ‘feel-good’ chemicals at unusually high levels, producing an intense sense of pleasure and reward, high energy and motivation, and a sense of confidence and mastery.
-People who turn to substance use, and who feel a lack of any of these qualities in their everyday lives, are particularly vulnerable to addiction or the use of other stimulants similar in their effects.
+You will be particularly vulnerable to addiction or the use of other similar stimulants.

 How Is Cocaine Used?

-Crack cocaine addiction was rife in some US inner cities in the mid-eighties, and now its use, along with its availability, has grown alarmingly.
 Official figures in the UK reveal that cocaine deaths have reached their highest numbers since records began.
-Last year reportedly, cocaine addiction levels in the UK saw drug poisoning deaths reach record figures.
-It had seen cocaine fatalities in parts of the country rise by 16% considered the highest since 1993.
-Records state most deaths occurred in men between the ages of 30 and 49.
+Last year reportedly, cocaine abuse levels in the UK saw drug poisoning deaths reach record figures.
+It had seen cocaine fatalities in parts of the country rise by 16%, considered the highest since 1993.
+Records state most deaths occurred in young people, particularly men between the ages of 30 and 49.

 Cocaine and Alcohol